-Methods for diagnosing CML
+Methods for Diagnosing CML

 Complete blood count (CBC) is the initial investigation.
-It shows increase in the white blood cells, predominantly in the myeloid series.
+It shows an increase in the white blood cells, predominantly in the myeloid series.
 The WBC count ranges from 10,000-600,000/mcl.
-The cells are mildly left-side shifted with increase in myelocytes, meta-myelocytes and pre-myelocytes, but the blast cells are usually less than 10 %, unless patient presents with accelerated or blast crisis.
+The cells are mildly left-side shifted with increase in myelocytes, meta-myelocytes and pre-myelocytes, but the blast cells are usually less than 10%, unless patient presents with accelerated or blast crisis.
 Basophils and eosinophils are also elevated.
 Hematocrit is usually normal with normal RBC morphology.
 Platelets are usually increased.

 The Karyotyping will reveal the presence of Philadelphia chromosome t(9;22).

-The specific genetic abnormality BCR-ABL will be detected by polymerase chain reaction (PCR) or by fluorescence in-situ hybridization (FISH) methods.
+The specific genetic abnormality BCR-ABL will be detected by a polymerase chain reaction (PCR) or by fluorescence in-situ hybridization (FISH) methods.

 The characteristic CBC findings with the presence of Philadelphia chromosome / BCR-ABL fusion gene form the peripheral blood confirm the diagnosis.
 Bone marrow examination is usually not required.
 The bone marrow examination can be done in equivocal cases, to look for other chromosomal abnormalities or to assess the prognosis of the disease.

-The leukocyte alkaline phosphatase (LAP) score may be used if diagnosis is confused with reactive leukocytosis, in which WBCs are increased in response to infectious or inflammatory conditions.
+The leukocyte alkaline phosphatase (LAP) score may be used if the diagnosis is confused with reactive leukocytosis, in which WBCs are increased in response to infectious or inflammatory conditions.
 In CML, the LAP score is low, while in reactive leukocytosis, the LAP score is high.

 Treatment of CML